EkaterinaKasilina/EkaterinaKasilina.github.io/_projects/digit_recognition.md

 sitemap: false
 ---

-Small project for classic problem Written Digit Recognition but with Flask and Canvas.
+When I first started out as a data scientist, I really wanted to take a project from start to finish.
+I also wanted to show my friends and colleagues just how cool machine learning could be.
+So, I built an app with Flask and Canvas and hosted it on Heroku(until 2022)

 # Models
-I use two models in this project:
+For this project I use two models:
 1. Feed forward neural network (FNN) is written on numpy and is not very accurate.
-2. Convolutional neural network is created with PyTorch and is much more accurate.
+2. Convolutional neural network is created with PyTorch and is much more better.
-The models were trained on MNIST dataset.
+The models are trained on MNIST dataset.

 # FeedForward neural network
-This model has the simplest architecture:
+This model has very simple architecture:
 - Input layer size is 28*28
 - Hidden layer size is 100
 - Output layer size is 10

-# FNN  details
+## FNN  details
 - Weights are initialized using Xavier weight initialization;
 - Loss method performs forward and backward passes and computes loss with l2 regularization;
 - The model is trained using stochastic gradient descent.